 Employment OutlookEmployment Outlook

 Our graduates are highly sought after.
-The demand for medical and health service managers is projected to grow 17 percent from 2014 to 2024, much faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, the demand for medical and health service managers is projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.

 Professional OrganizationsProfessional Organizations